-Handing in the final evaluation form
+Handing in the Assessment form graduation project EE

-The final evaluation form should be handed in (either by the graduation supervisor, the secretary of the research group or another representative of the graduation committee) at the CSA EE in Flux 0.125 at least 10 working days before the next Examination Committee meeting takes place.
+The assessment form should be handed in (either by the graduation supervisor, the secretary of the research group or another representative of the graduation committee) at the CSA EE in Flux 0.125 at least 10 working days before the next Examination Committee meeting takes place.
 Furthermore, all other results (exams, internship) should be known and registered in Osiris 10 working days before the Examination Committee meeting as well.

 Registering for the Examination Committee meeting